danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The character height used for axes, labels and legends can be changed
-via the p)age setup options submenu.
+via the :ref:`sec:menu-p`.
 Note that the character height is
 relative to the paper size (which can also be changed – see
 :ref:`sec:papersize`).

 Using a thicker line width on plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The line width used for axes and text can be changed via the p)age submenu.
-Note that line width changes are not always obvious when plotting to an interactive device (e.g. an X-window) but influence non-interactive devices strongly.
+The line width used for axes and text can be changed via the :ref:`sec:menu-p`.

 .. _sec:pagecolours:

 Changing the foreground and background colours
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The background and foreground colour of a plot can be changed vie the
+The background and foreground colour of a plot can be changed via the
-“set foreground/background colours” option in the p)age submenu.
+“set foreground/background colours” option in the :ref:`sec:menu-p`.
 Note
 that the background colour setting has no effect on postscript devices
 (see :ref:`sec:postscript` for more details).